Founder & product insight

 Keep the claim narrow

 Treat the article as planning guidance.
-For "Why short routines beat ambitious wellness plans", stay inside product choices, routine design, and user expectations.
+For "Reason to consider: short routines beat ambitious wellness plans", stay inside product choices, routine design, and user expectations.
 Avoid medical advice, fixed cosmetic outcomes, fast-result framing, facial-size promises, and staged before-after certainty.
 If discomfort, irritation, sudden swelling, or a medical concern appears while practicing, pause and seek qualified guidance.

 Sources